- To stimulate scholarly and professional growth

 To join or learn more about a particular SIG, contact the SIG Coordinator.

-If you would like to coordinate a SIG in need of a coordinator, contact the Research and Practice Division Head, Cindra Kamphoff.
+If you would like to coordinate a SIG in need of a coordinator, contact the Membership Services Head, Lani Lawrence.